mk-hasan/Dockerized-Airflow-Spark/README.md

 Please run the program with local spark mode.
 As i built the spark image from scratch there might be some issues with standalone mode.
-For standalone mode, the master should be: spark://spark and port 7077
+For standalone mode, the master should be: spark://spark and port:7077

 3. Run the spark-test DAG